xxh/xxh/README.md

 Add `+hhh '~'` argument to the command or to `config.xxhc`.

 By default xxh uses hermetic environment where `$HOME` is `~/.xxh`.
-When you use `+hhh '~''` argument you set `$HOME` to your orinary user home directory.
+When you add `+hhh '~'` argument you set `$HOME` to your orinary user home directory.
 But [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) still in `~/.xxh`.
 This is semihermetic because any tools you use during xxh session that aren't support XDG can write to your home directory.

 Finally when you add  `+hhx '~'` you also redirect [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) to user home directory.